Keyboard shortcuts

 Key Takeaways

-7. Bit decomposition is expensive: A 64-bit operation costs ~65-200 constraints via traditional encoding.
+5. Bit decomposition is expensive: A 64-bit operation costs ~65-200 constraints via traditional encoding.
+Lookup arguments (Chapter 14) reduce this to ~3 constraints per table lookup.